zachxu65/workshop/client/readme.txt

 implements the cross-origin to allow the action.

 To run the example,  do the following:
-  1. Run DemoApplication.java as an application.
+  1. Run DemoApplication.java in the project spring-server as an application.
 This will make localhost:8181 work.
   2. On command line, run "ng serve --port 8080" in the "client" folder.
 This will make localhost:8080 work.
   3. Open a browser and use the URL localhost:8080.
 The page will show a list of cars.